sakhile-mabunda/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-○ How do tokenization strategies affect machine translation performance?
+## How do tokenization strategies affect machine translation performance? \n
-○ What machine translation model works best for English - to - isiZulu?
+## What machine translation model works best for English - to - isiZulu?